Enrollment and Support

 “Blanket” extensions are not reasonable accommodations.
 When a class is missed due to a disability, a general rule for determining a reasonable timeframe for a makeup or postponement of an assignment (such as a paper, exam or quiz) is the time equivalent to that which was missed.
 In certain courses, it may be appropriate to consider an alternative assignment, reading or project to make up for missed class discussion or projects.
 Other examples of how disability related absences may be accommodated may include the ability to submit or make up missed assignments or assessments that have been impacted by the disability-related absence without grade penalty.
 If a student is frequently missing class due to a disability, please contact ODS.

-Notetaking support refers to any technology-based reference tool that can be consulted later by the student.
+Notetaking support refers to any technology-based reference tool, or voluntary notetaking services providied by a peer, that can be consulted later by the student.
 Notes must be complete enough that all material that the student may be graded on is covered.
 Audio recordings are automatically included in notetaking support, meaning the student has permission to record any lecture materials necessary to study with.
 It does not include permission to video record other students, or to record general class discussions or other students’ presentations.

 In some cases, it is not reasonable to allow the student to make an external recording.
 In these cases, the instructor may make their own official recording to provide the student, or the instructor may provide the student with their own complete lecture notes in written form if the student does not have a visual impairment.
 Automatic (AI-generated) transcripts may or may not be accessible under the ADA, depending on the student’s disability.
 If you have a concern about notetaking support for an individual student, please contact ODS.